 Winchester is one of the most beautiful cathedral cities in the UK.
 For centuries, it was the "capital" of Saxon and Norman Kings of England and was the center of King Alfred's Wessex.
-Its past is well preserved in its famous monuments: The Great Hall, housing what is traditionally known as the King Arthur's Round Table; Winchester College; St. Cross and its medieval hospital; the Westgate; and, Winchester Cathedral, which remains the focus of the thriving musical life of the city.
+Its past is well preserved in its famous monuments: The Great Hall, housing what is traditionally known as the King Arthur's Round Table; Winchester College; St. Cross and its medieval hospital; the Westgate; and, Winchester Cathedral, which remains the focus of the thriving city.

 The city is small by present day standards with a population of just around 60,000.
 It is in the county of Hampshire and is surrounded by rolling country with many stream valleys.
 Notwithstanding its history, Winchester is very much a modern city and supports a thriving cultural life, with three theaters, a concert venue, city museum, and art gallery.
 Winchester has a number of good bookstores and there is a bookstore on campus as well.
-The city has an excellent sports centre with a heated pool, a lively film society, an ever-improving selection of eating and drinking places and, for those who venture further afield, easy and quick access to London and Southampton.
+The city has an excellent sports center with a heated pool, a lively film society, an everimproving selection of eating and drinking places.
+For those who want to venture further afield, there is easy and quick access to London and Southampton.
 Check out www.visitwinchester.co.uk/ for more information.